n3ki401d/rsschool-cv/cv.md

 ### **Stack:** JS, HTML\CSS;

 ---

 ## **Education**:

 - **SHPP Computer science cource**;
 - **Pursuing Bachelor's Degree in Cybernetics | National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute"**;

 ---

+## **English**:
+For now, my English level is approximately B1 and I can read tech documentation without any problems.
+Every day I'm trying to improve it by reading books in English and learning new vocabulary and grammar.
+Also, I'm trying to read almost all content in English, so I'm hoping my English will become better soon :)

+---